This post may contain affiliate links. Read our disclosure here.

 Another thing to consider is security.
 If you do all your banking in person, you have no need to worry about data breaches or security hacks.
 While those kinds of issues are not common, you don’t have to worry about that if you’re using a traditional bank.

 It’s also usually easier to deposit money at a traditional bank.
-While online banks are trying to find ways to make it easier to deposit checks, you’re mostly out of luck if you receive a large chunk of cash and don’t want to keep it in your wallet.
-Traditional banks are the easiest way to deal with these kind of financial situations.
+While online banks have found ways to make it easier to deposit checks, you’re mostly out of luck if you receive a large chunk of cash and don’t want to keep it in your wallet.

 The Pros of Online Banks

-Not surprisingly, online banks are growing in popularity.
+Not surprisingly, online banks have grown significantly in popularity.
 What could be easier than doing your banking from your phone?
 There are also many pros to using an online bank as opposed to a traditional bank.

-For one thing, because online banks don’t have to pay as much in overhead and staffing, they often have no fees and can offer a higher intest rate on savings accounts.
+For one thing, because online banks don’t have to pay as much in overhead and staffing, they often have no fees and can offer a higher interest rate on savings accounts.

-In terms of managing your finances, an online savings account in particular can help you manage your money better because it usually takes a few days to transfer the money to a checking account.
+In terms of managing your finances and sticking to your budget, an online savings account in particular can help you manage your money better because it usually takes a few days to transfer the money to a checking account.
 Therefore, it keeps you from impulse purchases since you can’t use the money right away!

 Another way to utilize online banking is to take advantage of special offers for opening new savings accounts.
 For example, sometimes there will be a $200 bonus for opening a new account with an online bank.
 You can simply transfer your savings from one online bank to another and take advantage of offers like that.